SPT-Mod-Dev/SPT-Mod-Dev/README.md

  - Fixed hardlock caused by Beryia being an active advisor
  - Focus 'PC of Mortar Armament' time to complete reduced to 35 from 70 No longer gives event 'Soviet-German Artillery Development' if at war with germany
+ - Purge Debuffs are now all timed so will eventually be removed even if access to 'loosen army restrictions' decision disapears

 #### Mongolia
 - Focus 'The Tannu Tuvan Question' now adds Tanu Tuva as core